bell07/xpad-profiles/README.md

  - the left mouse button is configured for A-Key
  - the right mouse button is configured for B-Key

+For some games the GameSettings ini file is included that enables the right profile for the game.

 <details><summary>WII Horizontal</summary>

 - SMN - New Super Mario Bros.
 Wii